alex-mcfadden/treeline/README.md

 # IC50 data parser
 ## Description
-This script parses inhibition and IC50 data from [Herreros et al 2015](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0135139#sec023), combining their data into a single row of useful data for a given compound.
+This script parses inhibition and IC50 data from [Herreros et al 2015](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0135139#sec023), combining their data into a single row of useful data for each given compound.
 The relevant tables (Tables 1 and 7) are included in this repo, in the `/data` directory.
+The output from the script is included as `output.csv` in the root directory of the repo.
+Running this script will overwrite this CSV file.

 ## Usage